-2018 BMW M6
+2018 BMW M6 Review, Ratings, Specs, Prices, and Photos

 The 2018 BMW M6 lineup loses its iconic coupe, but the four-door Gran Coupe was always the more compelling choice

-The 2018 BMW M6 lineup shrinks a little this year, a reflection of consumers not enamored with its original, two-door coupe configuration.
-The M6s that buyers really bought—the four-seat convertible and four-door Gran Coupe—stick around and are as desirable as ever.
+The 2018 BMW M6 lineup shrinks some this year–not in physical size, but in the number of models BMW sells.

+The M6 Coupe is no more.
+Meanwhile, the four-seat convertible and four-door Gran Coupe—the models most M6 buyers seemed to want–stick around, and are as lustworthy as ever.

-We’ve scored them 7.8 out of 10 overall points based on their pampering luxury and bahn-storming performance.
+We’ve scored them 7.8 out of 10 overall points based on their pampering luxury and 'bahn-storming performance.
 You’ll spend a lot for the honor of taking home an M6, but it’s probably worth it.
 (Read more about how we rate cars.)

 This year, the M6 Coupe is gone from American BMW dealers.
 It’ll be missed, but only by those nostalgic for the first car to wear this badge—the “shark nose” two-door that became an icon on its own back in the 1980s.
 Otherwise, the convertible with its power-folding cloth roof and the sleek four-door Gran Coupe carry over unchanged.

-The M6 lineup is based on the 6-Series, which we’ve covered separately.
+The M6 lineup is based on the 6-Series, which we covered separately.

 Both models share the same twin-turbo V-8 engine, a 4.4-liter unit that pumps out as much as 600 horsepower before topping out as high as 186 mph with the extra-cost Competition Package.
 A 7-speed dual-clutch transmission is standard, but an honest-to-goodness, old-fashioned 6-speed manual is a no-cost option.
 Get one while you can; only a handful of BMWs can still be fitted with three pedals.
 M6s are all rear-wheel drive, something we can’t say about the next-generation M5 sedan due here for 2019.